mrouvier/kiwano/docs/getting_started.md

 ```

 This is an editable installation (-e option), meaning that your changes to the source code are automatically reflected when importing kiwano (no re-install needed).

+## 📄 License

+Kiwano is released under the **Apache License, version 2.0**.
+The Apache license is a popular BSD-like license.
+Kiwano can be redistributed for free, even for commercial purposes, although you can not take off the license headers (and under some circumstances, you may have to distribute a license document).
+Apache is not a viral license like the GPL, which forces you to release your modifications to the source code.
+Note that this project has no connection to the Apache Foundation, other than that we use the same license terms.